LOADING ...

 All of are living now

-But the one died in the war.
+But the one that in the war.

 All the had children, too.

-Don't blame the
+Don't the children

 Every girl, boy,

-ain't no burden,
+They no burden,

-They're my and joy.
+my pride and joy.

-I they're beautiful
+I know beautiful

 leaves on a tree